Zen-Initiative/Tracking-Fingerprinting-Domain-Blocklists/README.md

 - Domain blocklists based on DDG Tracker Radar data.
 - Blocks common domains hosting tracking/fingerprinting/advertising JS etc.
-- Can be used adjacent to [Tracking (Fingerprinting) JS Blocklist](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist) that blocks specific scripts but not whole domains (more detail below)
+- Can be used adjacent to [Tracking (Fingerprinting) JS Blocklist](https://github.com/Zen-Initiative/Tracking-Fingerprinting-JS-Blocklist) that blocks JS files but not whole domains (more detail below)

 ---